 As a Canadian resident, there are several convincing reasons to consider investing in stocks.
 Investing in stocks helps you save money more efficiently.
-In addition, it also offers an opportunity to participate in the growth of the Canada Stock market.
+In addition, it also offers an opportunity to participate in the growth of the Canadian stock market.

 By purchasing shares, you become a partial owner and can benefit from potential capital appreciation and dividend payments.
-Today, I will be clearing your doubt about How to buy stocks in Canada.

 Moreover, investing in stocks offers a way to diversify your investment portfolio, which lowers the risk involved and also increases the potential for higher returns.

 1. What are Stocks?

-2. How to Buy Stocks in Canada?
+2. How Do you Buy Stocks in Canada?

 2.1 Open Brokerage Account

 The best way to invest in Canada is through an online brokerage account, granting you easy access to the market via mobile phones, laptops, or other electronic devices.
-In addition, this convenient approach enables investors to stay connected and make transactions anytime, anywhere, enhancing their investment experience.
-Some reputed platforms with low brokerage fees are

-- WealthSimple –
+WealthSimple

-- Questrade –
+Questrade

 Questrade is the most used platform among Canadian citizens.
-This platform lets you easily navigate from one stock to another and can be easily accessed on both mobile and desktop devices.
+This platform lets you easily navigate from one stock to another and can be easily accessed on mobile and desktop devices.

 Wealthsimple does not charge any account maintenance fees, but users are required to pay a trading fee.
 The trading fee varies between $4.95 and $9.95, depending on the specific transaction.